Enryun/Common_SwiftUI/README.md

 - `alignment`: The position of the text relative to the circle's radius (`inside`, `center`, `outside`).
 - `reverseStyle`: If `true`, reverses the direction and orientation of the text.
 - `textModifier`: A closure that allows for custom styling of the text, applied per character.

+`CircularText` displays text along a specified radius, offering settings for alignment, character spacing, and style reversal.
+It utilizes a generic view modifier to apply custom styling to each character, making it versatile for various design needs.

 Example: